c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 4. CTL teachers review applications and select the intern teams together in early August.
 Our criteria include adherence to the guidelines established in this letter; completeness of the application; and compatibility of a teacher’s vision and sense of purpose with those of CTL.
 5. Priority application deadline is August 1.
 However, applications are reviewed on a rolling basis and will be considered if space is available.

 CTL is located approximately an hour north of Portland, Maine.
-Teachers who live at a distance and cannot commute daily can arrange to be accommodated locally at Cod Cove Inn or The Sheepscot Harbour Village Resort, or check out the listings on Airbnb.
+Teachers who live at a distance and cannot commute daily can arrange to be accommodated locally at [Cod Cove Inn](https://www.codcoveinn.com) or [Sheepscot Harbour Village Resort](https://www.midcoastshvr.com), or other local listings.
 Interns should anticipate that they will require a car during their stay in Edgecomb.
 CTL can assist you with lodging or car rental arrangements.